Answers to common questions you might have about Chidon

-Chidon books (the Rohr Yahadus Curriculum) are available for purchase in our resources section for $45 plus shipping and will be shipped straight to your home.
-You will also have the option to order a book while registering for Chidon through the registration form (at a special sale price) and have the book shipped to your school instead.
+Chidon books (The Rohr Yahadus Curriculum) are available for purchase in our resources section for $45 plus shipping and will be shipped straight to your home.
+You will also have the option to order a book while enrolling for Chidon through the enrollment form (at a special sale price) and have the book shipped to your school.
 Shipping is currently available to homes only within the US.

-Do I need to know everything that’s written in the book?
+Will I be tested everything that’s written in the book?

 Is Chidon only for brainy kids?

 Nope.
 Chidon is for EVERYONE.
-The three different Chidon tracks make that possible.
-You can read about them in detail in the Chidon Overview section of the study guide, or get a general idea of it in “The Race” section of our about page.
+The four different Chidon tracks make that possible.
+You can read about them in detail in the Chidon Overview section of the Study Guide, or get a general idea of it in “The Race” section of our about page.

 Are there other ways of studying if I don’t like to read?

 Yes!
-We have audio books of all Chidon units for those who prefer to listen.
-There are online classes available to prepare you for the tests, as well as video classes for the Mitzvah Maven track!
-(Please note, you’ll still need to refer to the study guide to be properly prepared for the tests.)
+For those who prefer to listen, we have audio books of all Chidon units .
+There are online classes available to prepare you for the tests, as well as video classes for the Yesod track!
+(Please note, you’ll still need to refer to the Study Guide to be properly prepared for the tests.)